 Call Us Today to Speak with a Fargo Criminal Defense Lawyer

 If you have been accused of parental kidnapping, you should speak to an attorney as soon as you can.
-The lawyers of O’Keeffe O’Brien Lyson Foss are dedicated to helping people protect their rights, and our Fargo criminal defense lawyer understands how seriously parental kidnapping charges can affect your rights.
+The lawyers of O’Keeffe O’Brien Lyson Attorneys are dedicated to helping people protect their rights, and our Fargo criminal defense lawyer understands how seriously parental kidnapping charges can affect your rights.
 To schedule a consultation, please feel free to email criminal defense attorney Tatum O’Brien directly, or call our office at 701-235-8000 or 877-235-8002 toll-free.
 You can also send us an email through our online contact form.